MotusWTS/motus/inst/doc/upstream_api.md

 Paging for this query is achieved by using the last returned value of `ts` as `ts` on subsequent calls.
 When there are no further GPS fixes, the API returns an empty list.

+For regular users, this only returns gps records if the user has permission for the project which owns the receiver deployment covering this batch.

+For admin users, *all* gps records are returned, regardless of batch ownership (or lack thereof).

 ### metadata for tags ###